conduktor/conduktor-docs/docs/platform/configuration/user-authentication/configure-sso.md

 ![](https://user-images.githubusercontent.com/112936799/236047761-e68729c8-bb89-4dc2-8064-278f72867eff.png)

 :::warning
-You need to keep these values somewhere, as you won't have access to the `Value` again.
+You need to keep these values somewhere safe, as you will not have access to them again.
 :::

-The `Value` marked by the red arrow on the screenshot is the one to put as `client-secret` in the configuration file.
+The `Value` marked by the red arrow on the screenshot above is the one to put as `client-secret` in the configuration file.

 - **Step 3**: Find the `Application (client) ID`

-This useful information can be find on the overview of you application.
-It has been marked with a red arrow on the screen below.
-It will be the `client-id` in the configuration file.
+This useful information can be found in the overview of you application.
+It has been marked with a red arrow on the screenshot below.
+This will be the `client-id` in the configuration file.

 ![](https://user-images.githubusercontent.com/112936799/236051414-df7ec977-053d-46f7-b7ee-9c6b87538625.png)

 - **Step 4**: Write the configuration snippet

-At the end, you should be able to write the following snippet in your Platform configuration file:
+At the end, you should be able to write the following snippet in your Conduktor Platform configuration file:

 ```yaml
 sso: